The Chebyshev interpolation

 png

-With Chebyshev nodes, the interpolation remains stable and accurate even for large NN.
+With Chebyshev nodes, the interpolation remains stable and accurate even for large $N$.
 The lesson is clear: for polynomial interpolation, Chebyshev nodes are the gold standard.

 Conclusion